DJ LeMahieu Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.3 K/9, which ranks 21st in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Angels pitching staff ranks 24th in MLB.

-- The Angels have a 3.73 team ERA that ranks 10th across all league pitching staffs.
+- The Angels have a 3.62 team ERA that ranks ninth across all MLB pitching staffs.

-- The Angels give up the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Angels pitchers combine to give up 14 home runs (0.8 per game), the sixth-fewest in baseball.

-- Suarez (0-1) gets the start for the Angels, his third of the season.
+- Canning (0-0) takes the mound for the Angels to make his second start this season.

-- His last time out was out of the bullpen on Monday when the left-hander threw 2/3 innings against the Boston Red Sox while allowing hits.
+- The right-hander last appeared in relief on Tuesday, when he threw 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.